bitwarden/help/_articles/importing/import-data.md

 tags: [import]
 ---

-You can very easily import your data from an array of different password manager applications. bitwarden supports importing data from the following sources:
+You can very easily import your data from an array of different password manager applications. bitwarden supports importing data into your individual account from the following sources:

 - bitwarden (csv)
 - [1Password (1pif)]({% link _articles/importing/import-from-1password.md %})